LEGAL AND PRIVACY

 WATC services available to the general public

-As part of its borrowing activities WATC offers “State Bonds” in the form of inscribed stock to the public for investment.
-Investors include Australian residents as well as prospective migrants to Australia who invest in government securities under arrangements approved by the Department of Home Affairs.
+As part of its borrowing activities, WATC offers “State Bonds” in the form of inscribed stock to the public for investment.
+Investors include Australian residents as well as prospective migrants to Australia who invest in government securities as designated investments under arrangements approved by the Department of Home Affairs.
+WATC maintains a registry which records details of all investments and transactions in State Bonds.
+The registry function is outsourced to MUFG Corporate Markets, which provides all registry services to stockholders on WATC’s behalf.
+See Stockholder Services for further information.

 Documents held by WATC

 Should you wish access to documents held by WATC, please contact the FOI Co-ordinator.
 Where appropriate, documents can be provided at no cost outside of FOI.
-However, particular documents may contain exempt material and will only be available with those exempt portions removed.
+However, particular documents may contain exempt material and will only be available with those exempt parts removed.

 Documents publicly available